-This international conference will explore the nature of the threat today and how it is likely to change.
-It will provide opportunities for in-depth analysis and discussion with the leading practitioners and policy-makers from across the world.
+This international conference explored the nature of the threat today and how it is likely to change.
+It provided opportunities for in-depth analysis and discussion with the leading practitioners and policy-makers from across the world.

-Panels will consider the different elements of counterterrorism, especially the use of law-enforcement, military and intelligence assets to degrade the capability of terrorist organisations to conduct attacks.
+Panels considered the different elements of counterterrorism, especially the use of law-enforcement, military and intelligence assets to degrade the capability of terrorist organisations to conduct attacks.

 For speaker biographies, please click the links below:

 - HE Sheikh Mohammed bin Abdulrahman al Thani, Deputy Prime Minister and Foreign Minister, The State of Qatar

 - The Rt Hon Alistair Burt MP, Minister of State for International Development and Minister of State for the Middle East at the Foreign & Commonwealth Office

 - Sir John Scarlett, Vice-Chairman RUSI, former Chief of the Secret Intelligence Service

 - Gilles de Kerchove, European Union Counter-Terrorism Coordinator

 - Jane Marriott, Director of the Joint International Counter-Terrorism Unit (JICTU)

 - Dr Shiraz Maher, Deputy Director of The International Centre for the Study of Radicalisation and Political Violence (ICSR), King’s College London